Informatica-EIC/Custom-Scanners/JDBC_Scanner/packaged/readme_denodo.txt

 Version History/Changes for Denodo Scanner
 ------------------------------------------
+2019/08/05 - v0.9.8
+- custom for delimited files (wrapper type=DF) created
+- sql over-rides for base views (tables) is captured using com.infa.ldm.relational.ViewStatement lineage is not possible for these tables (see known limitations) need a sql parser to extract the correct lineage
+- datasource metadata is now collected during a 1st pass for each denodo database this is used to extract custom lineage for non JDBC/ODBC sources

+Known Limitations:
+1.	custom lineage is not possible for base views using SQL statements

 2019/07/22 - v0.9.7
 - all object .csv files are now prefixed objects-*.csv (needed for 10.2.2hf1+)
 - changes for v10.2.2hf1 and later (for older versions, processing remains the same)